sububer/mercado-growth-analysis/README.md

 **2020 First Half Focus (Jan - June)**

 Looking at the MercadoLibre stock price in detail from Jan-Jun 2020, indeed you can see a big drop of the price in March 2020, then a steady increase in price from March thru June happened.
-Eventually, the stock price surpassed the price pre-March shock, ending at 973, when the pre-March high was only 753.
+Eventually, the stock price surpassed the price pre-March shock, ending at `973`, when the pre-March high was only `753`.
 However, while the search trends also had a big drop/gap in March 2020, the pattern returned pretty quickly after the initial shock, and actually was lower overall from the pre-March values.
-For example, the pre-March range was from 8-60 regularly, but after March, the value ranged from about 7-55.
+For example, the pre-March range was from `8-60` regularly, but after March, the value ranged from about `7-55`.

 ![Mercado Close, Search Detail First Half 2020](media/06-mercado-2020-first-half-search-close.png)

 Volatility, Lagged Search Trends and Hourly Stock Returns were calculated and analyzed for correlation:

 ![Mercado Volatility](media/07-mercado-volatility.png)
+**Correlation**
 ![Correlation - Volatility, Lagged Search Trends, Stock Returns](media/08-mercado-correlations.png)